When Preschoolers Discover Swearing

 Apparently my son overheard someone using the "F" word.
 My husband and I don't swear, I'm pretty sure it was one of my husband's friends.
 My son repeated the word back in January.
 Since then he has said it about once every couple weeks.
 I have been ignoring it until this past week when he said it to one of my friends and I was very embarrassed.
 I told him that it's a bad word and he should not use it.
 I think that was a big mistake because since then he's been saying it all the time.
 I tried time out, I tried putting him in his room, I tried talking to him again about how it's not a nice word and nothing seems to work.

-Ignoring your son's use of this swear word is the strategy that most "experts" recommend, but your son is no dummy.
+Ignoring your son's use of this swear word is the strategy that most "experts" recommend, so that you aren't "rewarding" your child with attention.
+But your son is no dummy.
 He sensed your reaction and knew his new word had power!
 Since you wouldn't react to the word and help him figure out what it meant, he tried it on your friend.
 Bingo!

 Next time he uses his big bad word, ask him what he thinks that word means.
 Then explain that swear words like this one are rude words that people say when they are very angry and can't figure out how to express their feelings respectfully.
 They say it just to make someone else feel bad, like an attack -- the same as calling someone a name.
 He himself can see that saying that word made your friend feel bad, and makes you feel bad.
 That's because it's a "rude" word, sort of like calling someone a name.
 It's an attack.
 Since you know your son is smarter than that, you bet that he can come up with lots of words to use when he is angry or frustrated, so that he can express himself without attacking.
 As he knows, in your house no one ever calls anyone else names; that's the rule.